Hendrix-CS/csci151/labs/tic-tac-toe.md

 The first method we must implement for the `HashTable` is the `index` method.
-When passed a key, it will return the appropriate HashTable index for that key using the `hashcode()` of the key modded by the length of the array, **then taking the absolute value**.
+When passed a key, it will return the appropriate HashTable index for that key using the `hashCode()` of the key modulo by the length of the array, **then taking the absolute value**.

 A successful solution